joshuabrenden/Slack-Clone/README.md

-# slack
+# Slack-Clone

-Slack clone using Meteor.js.
-Build using tutorial from  <a href="https://scotch.io/tutorials/building-a-slack-clone-in-meteor-js-getting-started">Scotch.io</a>
+Slack clone built with Meteor.js using tutorial from  <a href="https://scotch.io/tutorials/building-a-slack-clone-in-meteor-js-getting-started">Scotch.io</a>